 In general, all individuals owe a duty to others on the road not to get behind the wheel while they are impaired by alcohol.
 Even a driver who does not have a blood BAC of .08 may be adversely affected by consuming liquor.
 Your attorney can argue that the defendant’s drinking was a breach of his or her duty to use reasonable care for the safety of others on the road.

 Very few cases go to trial anymore, but you may have better leverage for negotiations with insurers and lawyers if you have a knowledgeable attorney on your side.
 People hurt in auto accidents near Sparta should retain an experienced injury lawyer to investigate the details of their case and present their position in as effective a manner as possible.
-Contact Matt Hardin by calling 615-200-1111 or completing our online form to arrange a free consultation.
+Contact Matt Hardin by calling 615-200-1111 or completing our to arrange a free consultation.